bparanj/coding-skill/_posts/2019-12-26-how-to-solve-new-problems-during-coding-interview.md

 ---
 layout: post
+title: How to Solve New Problems During Coding Interview
 excerpt: In this article we will discuss the strategy to use when you have to solve a new problem that you've never solved before.
 ---